 Community Association Representation (Homeowners Associations, Condominium Associations, and Developers)

-Mr. Sleeth serves as counsel to many homeowners and condominium associations throughout Virginia, representing associations ranging in size from large-scale resort-centered communities with significant facilities, to smaller neighborhood associations.
+Mr. Sleeth leads the firm’s Community Association practice group, and serves as counsel to many homeowners and condominium associations throughout Virginia, representing associations ranging in size from large-scale resort-centered communities with significant facilities, to smaller neighborhood associations.
 He has also represented local and large-scale national developers in the creation and establishment of complex master-planned residential, mixed-use, commercial, and "New Urbanism" communities throughout Virginia.
-He leads the Community Association practice group at the firm.

 A frequent speaker in the industry, Mr. Sleeth has been invited to speak at numerous conferences, tradeshows, and industry events put on by various chapters of CAI (the Community Associations Institute), as well as local governments.